PennyLaneAI/pennylane/doc/development/plugins.rst

  'method': 'mps',
  'max_bond_dim': 4}

-Even the property is stored as an attribute on the device, execution should pull the value of these properties from the config instead of from the device instance.
+Even if the property is stored as an attribute on the device, execution should pull the value of these properties from the config instead of from the device instance.
 While not yet integrated at the top user level, we aim to allow dynamic configuration of the device.

 >>> dev = qml.device('default.qubit')
 >>> config = qml.devices.ExecutionConfig(device_options={"rng": 42})